-OTEI is, first and foremost, a safe haven for all members of the Clemson University teaching community to come to discuss issues related to teaching, career, faculty review preparation, and teaching-related scholarship.
-OTEI also provides leadership in keeping Clemson on the cutting edge of teaching excellence in fostering communication, understanding, and community between teachers and learners, in helping instructors select the most effective teaching approaches for their student learning outcomes, and in ensuring valid and reliable assessments of teaching and learning.
+OTEI will provide leadership for the Clemson teaching community on teaching excellence and evidence-based teaching practices, foster community between teachers and learners, help instructors select the most effective teaching approaches for a diverse student body, support instructors in effectively addressing student learning outcomes, and support the community in offering valid and reliable assessments of teaching and learning.

 The Osher Lifelong Learning Institute (OLLI) is a membership organization whose mission is to provide opportunities for mature adults to further their knowledge in both academic and recreational pursuits and to share their experience and interests with other members.
 OLLI at Clemson University will be recognized for its innovative ability to support and enhance individual members' learning and meet their life experience needs and interests.
 OLLI will actively contribute to a healthy, well-rounded "One Clemson" community.

 This course can be taken on a scheduled date by the CU Fire Department or it can be taken online at your convenience.

 Online education in the Responsible Conduct of Research (RCR), which includes research misconduct as well as other topics such as human research protections, laboratory animal welfare, publication practices, and mentor-trainee relationships is available for faculty, staff and students via the CITI training program.